Bill Graham's Fillmore East

 I am not pleased with this "music industry."
 I am disappointed with many of the musicians working in it, and I am shocked at the nature of the millions of people who support that "industry" without asking why.
 I am not assured that the situation will improve in the future.

 But beyond all these viewpoints, I truly wish to express my overwhelming appreciation to the people, who, over the years, gave their time and devoted energy to working at the Fillmores.
 To them, and to many, many musicians who grew in stature without ever copping out, and to those admirable patrons who both refused to support marathon rip-offs and who even took the time to helpfully criticize me for the errors I made - to all of you, my fondest thanks and farewell.

 When Bill Graham closed down his small venues in 1971, the building remained vacant for a time and then reopened as the Saint nightclub.

 Several years later it was closed again for a number of years, then was gutted and completely remodeled to become the lower east side's funky downtown answer to Studio 54.
 Rumor has it that the building is now used to house an indoor flea market.

 Unfortunately many iconic old music venues in the New York City area have closed over the years.
 While some famous venues like The Palladium were demolished, others such as CBGB were revamped to accommodate new businesses.
-It can take a great deal of work by professional cleaning service experts such as http://www.cleaningservicenewyorkcity.com/ to get an old venue ready for restoration or reconstruction.
+It can take a great deal of work by professional cleaning service experts to get the walls and flooring in an old venue ready for restoration or reconstruction.